breezeaguilar/HASP-2025/Docs/GettingStarted.md

 Select the platform you wish to develop in, either rpi, propeller, or frontend

 Wait for the container to spin up, and then you're ready to start working!

+## Next steps

+Check out [Developing](Developing.md) to see a quick run down on how to use your new development environment!